apriltuesday/eva-opentargets/docs/build.md

 The pipeline requires Python version 3.5.

 ## Python 3.5 installation (optional)
-The instructions below will be useful:
+The instructions in this section will be useful:
 * If you have a newer version of Python and want to install Python 3.5 without replacing your default `python` executable;
 * If you are running the pipeline on the `ebi-cli` cluster, which currently only supports Python 3.4.